A Chattanooga Weekend – 3 Days in the Scenic City!

 The purple structure of the Purple Daisy, a quick lunch spot during a weekend in Chattanooga, TN.

 When you’re ready for lunch, try The Purple Daisy Picnic Cafe in Historic St. Elmo at the foot of Lookout Mountain.
-It’s mostly sandwich and light fare.
-The hot dogs are great.
+It has a whimsical and eclectic atmosphere.
+The food is mostly sandwich and light fare.
+The hot dogs are great, but they are known for their barbecue.

 The Incline Railway